Lord Advocate’s guidelines: Liberation by the police

 Before dealing with any offence, either by way of report to the Procurator Fiscal or alternate action, police officers must satisfy themselves that there is a sufficiency of evidence to establish both the commission of the offence and the identity of the accused as the perpetrator, i.e. there must be at least two sources of evidence to establish that (i) an offence has been committed and (ii) that the accused is the perpetrator of the offence.

-Notwithstanding that a person has been arrested, and in many circumstances taken to a police station, when dealing with offences consideration should be given to the use of non-reporting options for minor offences.
+Notwithstanding that a person has been arrested, and in many circumstances taken to a police station, consideration should be given to the use of non-reporting options for minor offences.
 Police officers should consider what action is most appropriate in each case, in the context of the offending behaviour.
 Police officers retain the discretion to take no formal action in relation to minor offending behaviour, where that is an appropriate response.

 Persons not officially accused